-Now plug that background into John 1:1.
+Now plug this understanding of logos in the ancient word into John 1:1.
 It's as if John is saying to the readers of his day, "For centuries people have been thinking and writing about the logos, the power that made this world, and the power that controls this world, the power by which men come into contact with God.
 I'm here to tell you that the logos is not an abstract power.
-It is a person, and His name is Jesus!
-He's the Logos."
-[5]
+It is a person, and His name is Jesus.
+He's the Logos, and I am writing this book to introduce you to Him."

-Perhaps you're wondering, "What is so unique about Jesus?"
-In verse 1 John informs us of three truths about the Logos.
+In verse 1 John informs us of three truths regarding the Logos.

-- 1. He was in the beginning.
+1. He was in the beginning.
 "In the beginning was the Word."
-In the beginning.
-Sound familiar?
+In the beginning?
+We've heard those words before.
+Where?
 Those are the first words of Genesis.
-John equates the event of Genesis 1:1 with the Logos.
+John connects the event that took place in Genesis 1:1 with the Logos.

 In the beginning [Greek word, arche from which we get "archeology"], when God created the world, the Logos was.
+The Logos had no beginning.
 This speaks of Jesus' eternality.
 There's no antecedent to Him.
 He predates time.

-Dear friend, please know that the Logos existed before the manger.
+Dear friend, keep in mind this Christmas season that the Logos existed before the manger.
 He was in the beginning.

-A second truth... - 2.
-He was with God.
+2. He was with God.
 John states, "And the Word was with God."
-Notice the preposition--not under God, not after God, not above God, and not behind God, but "with" God [lit. pros Theon, "towards God"].
+Notice the preposition, not under God, not after God, not above God, and not behind God, but "with" God.
+Literally, pros Theon, "towards God".
 The word suggests that there has always been the closest possible connection between the Logos and God.
-There's a unique intimacy between the Father and Jesus.
+There's a unique intimacy between the Father and the Person we meet in John's gospel.
 Commentator William Hendriksen translates the phrase, "And the Word was face to face with God."